 If there is space for one on one conversations without following a fixed chain or this chain can never be broken.
 Such a network is crucial to understand how your concerns will be addressed by whom.

-You can even look out for how the organizational feuds are handled.
+You can even look out for how the organisational feuds are handled.
 If a certain employee has a problem with his immediate superior, then how can he/she reach out for redressal.

-22) How Does The Company Influence Socializing In Its Space?
+22) How Does The Company Influence Socialising In Its Space?

-The kind of social events a company organizes and how they encourage employees to participate.
+The kind of social events a company organises and how they encourage employees to participate.

 You need to further assess how you can fit yourself in such a circle.
 For instance, being an introvert, handling weekly social gatherings can be a major trauma for you.